Technical Overview

 Overlapping billing periods and identical total amounts for the same location and billing period are cross-checked.
 Duplicate bills — a surprisingly common occurrence after utility system migrations — are caught immediately.

-Checks billing period overlap and exact amount matches within the same location.
+Checks billing-period overlap and exact amount matches within the same location.

-STEP 05
+Step 05

 Dispute letters

-Itemized table of each disputed charge with expected vs. billed amounts
+• Itemized table of each disputed charge with expected vs. billed amounts

-Total dollar amount disputed
+• Total dollar amount disputed

-Signature block and submission instructions
+• Signature block and submission instructions — you file the dispute with the utility

-Rate monitoring
+Bill monitoring

 Weekly email reports

-90-day tariff refresh
+90-day tariff re-verification

 Inactivity alerts

 Stop reading.
-Start saving.
+Start auditing.

 Get Started →